FPGA-Calculator/Framework/README.md

 ### Verilate
 Verilator is used to compile Verilog code into C++.
 There are two different makefiles depending on what we want to do with the software:

 * Compile it, and then run it for a limited number of cycles (until the LCD initializes and prints "Hello World").
-Since this a default makefile, there is no need to specify it on the command line. **Note**: this will also run it with trace and coverage turned on, and will produce a large trace file which you can view using gtkwave.
+Since this a default makefile, there is no need to specify it on the command line. **Note**: this will also run it with trace and coverage turned on, and will produce a large trace file which you can view using gtkwave:
 ```sh
 make
 ```
 * Only compile Verilog code into C++ sources and do nothing.
-You need to do this step before trying to compile the project in Qt since it generates required verilated files.
+You need to do this step before trying to compile the project in Qt since it generates required verilated files:
 ```sh
 make -f MakefileQt
 ```